 You’ll also see lots of lizards; my friend at uni in Brisbane had a resident gecko living in her room!
 Wild turkeys wander around too; birds are big, colourful and often noisy; possums are a common sight; and if you head somewhere rural, you’ll most likely see a multitude of kangaroos.

 Brisbane has seen a huge amount of development over recent years, with lots of high-rise apartments being built in the CBD and along the riverfront.
 This is apparently to cater for high demand from young, multicultural residents who want to enjoy city life by the water.

-Property prices in Brisbane are considerably lower than in Sydney and Melbourne, which could be a deciding factor for those of you hoping to buy a home.
+Property prices in Brisbane are significantly lower than in Sydney and Canberra, which is a big advantage for those of you hoping to live in Brisbane and buy a home.

-I hope this overview on living in Brisbane has helped with your big decision!
-I think the Brisbane lifestyle is pretty great, and would suit both young professionals and families alike.
-I thoroughly enjoyed my time there back in my student days!
+I hope this overview on living in Brisbane has helped you decide whether Brisbane could be a good place to live for you!
+Personally, I think Brisbane is a fantastic city that would suit both young professionals and families alike.

 Check out my comparison of Sydney vs Brisbane lifestyle to see how Brisbane differs to Australia’s largest city.

 If you’re a bit of a hipster, find out how Brisbane differs to Melbourne.